 Use pre-tax dollars to pay for future medical expenses

 You will be able to deduct your contributions to your HSA, and the account earnings will accumulate on a tax-deferred basis.
 Best of all, distributions from your HSA are tax-free if they are used for qualified medical expenses.

 Opening your HSA

 To open an HSA, you must select a high-deductible health plan.
-The deductible must be at least $1,250 for an individual plan and at least $2,500 for a family plan.
+The deductible must be at least $1,300 for a self-only plan and at least $2,600 for a family plan.
 The major advantage of a high deductible plan is lower premiums.